Anian2009/navstore/README.md

 # ** Getting started **
 ***

+- ### Changing data directory

+By default, the directory of data for your application is located at the root of the server "%Tomcat%\webapps\".
+You may change this directory.

+ To change the data directory, follow these steps:
+ - create a directory in the path that you want;
+ - in the file "navstore.properties" at the root of the application you should write new directory.
+For example:

+    boot.file.path=c:\\My\\new\\directory

+ - create file "items.csv" in your directory and fill it data;
+ - restart your application;

 - ### initializing "data/items.csv" file

  After first launch and visiting page "navstore/shop" there are created a file "data/items.csv" which initializing default values